-For many of us, as much as we love the act of writing, the tapping of the keyboard, the pot of steaming coffee and the pouring out of thought and emotion, we strive to make a living (or some money) by writing.
-Whether you are a blogger, novelist, business professional or poet, knowing the business side of writing affords you the opportunity to find markets for your writing, increase sales of your book or increase your business income because you wrote a book.
+For many of us, as much as we love the act of writing, the tapping of the keyboard, the pot of steaming coffee, and the pouring out of thoughts and emotions, we strive to make a living (or some money) by writing.
+Whether you are a blogger, novelist, business professional, or poet, knowing the business side of writing puts you in a position to maximize your opportunities.
+You’ll have a plan to find markets for your writing, increase sales of your book, and increase your business income because you wrote a book.

 Set a goal to learn more about the business side of writing this year.
 Explore how to monetize your blog, get speaking engagements, use a book giveaway to increase sales, maximize your book launch among many, many other opportunities.
 Subscribe to blogs that can help you make the most of work you are already doing.
 Start with these sites: